The Lair of the White Worm (film): Plot

-Angus Flint is a Scottish archaeology student excavating the site of a convent at the Derbyshire bed and breakfast run by the Trent sisters, Mary and Eve.
+Angus Flint is a Scottish archaeology student excavating the site of a convent at Mercy Farm, a Derbyshire bed and breakfast run by the Trent sisters, Mary and Eve.
 He unearths an unusual skull which appears to be that of a large snake.
-Angus believes it may be connected to the local legend of the d'Ampton 'worm', a mythical snake-like creature from ages past said to have been slain in Stonerich Cavern by John d'Ampton, the ancestor of current Lord of the Manor, James d'Ampton.
+Angus believes it is connected to the local legend of the d'Ampton "worm", a mythical snake-like creature from ages past said to have been slain in Stonerigg Cavern by John d'Ampton, the ancestor of current Lord of the Manor, James d'Ampton.

-When a pocket watch is discovered in Stonerich Cavern, James comes to believe that the d'Ampton worm may be more than a legend.
-The watch belonged to the Trent sisters' father, who disappeared a year earlier near Temple House, the stately home of the beautiful and seductive Lady Sylvia Marsh.
-The enigmatic Lady Sylvia is revealed to be in fact an immortal priestess to the ancient snake god, Dionin.
-She surreptitiously enters the bed and breakfast and steals the snake's skull, before baring fangs and spitting venom on a crucifix hanging on the wall.
-Eve later touches the crucifix, absorbing some of the venom, and is disturbed by a surreal vision involving a crucified Jesus being encircled by a giant serpent, while a group of surrounding nuns are raped by Roman soldiers.
+When a pocket watch is discovered in Stonerigg Cavern, James comes to believe that the d'Ampton worm may be more than a legend.
+The watch belonged to the Trent sisters' father Joe, who disappeared a year earlier near Temple House, the stately home of the seductive and enigmatic Lady Sylvia Marsh.
+Lady Sylvia is an immortal priestess to the ancient snake god, Dionin.
+She sneaks into Mercy Farm and steals the snake's skull, before baring fangs and spitting venom on a crucifix hanging on the wall.
+Eve later touches the crucifix, absorbing some of the venom and experiencing a disturbing vision involving a crucified Jesus being encircled by a giant serpent, while a group of nuns are raped by Roman soldiers.

-Lady Sylvia picks up a young male hitchhiker and brings him to Temple House, where she seduces him before paralyzing him with snake venom and killing him.
-James visits Temple House moments later and is invited in by Lady Sylvia for a drink.
+Lady Sylvia picks up a young male hitchhiker named Kevin and brings him to Temple House, where she seduces him before fatally paralysing him with snake venom.
+When James visits Temple House shortly afterwards, Lady Sylvia invites him in.
 She tells James she is terrified of snakes and the d'Ampton worm legend.
-That night, James has a surreal nightmare in which he boards a plane with Eve and Lady Sylvia acting as stewardesses.
+That night, James has a surreal nightmare in which he boards a plane with Eve, Mary, and Lady Sylvia acting as stewardesses.